 We are storytellers.
 When our family gets together, there always has to be time for folks to tell their stories.
 Christmas tales are particularly popular.
 So many warm and happy events – and those that evoke laughter all around.

 Thinking of how much we enjoy them, I thought I’d tell you about them.

 One of my favorite rites of Christmas is when the family gets together and remembers Christmases past.
 We hear from each person; whether you’ve had 8 Christmases to date or 80.
 There is a willing audience to hear you tell about it.

 Some eyes glaze over; others brim with tears as we remember loved ones with whom we used to share holiday meals and traditions and gifts and love.
 You can practically feel the spirit of those who used to share our lives and are here no more.
 How precious to bring them back to life in our memories and have them share a few holiday moments with us.

 The younger family members will hear of how things used to be.
 The older members will probably recall family traditions or foods.
 We may be able to congratulate those who still carry out the traditions or lament that they exist no more.

 In addition to telling our favorite Christmas stories, each person gets to tell what they are thankful for.
-The expected treasures are mentioned – love of the family, health, making it through another year without a major tragedy.
-But what is often heartwarming is to hear how grateful people are for something small done for them that really mattered: a suggestion that helped solve a problem; a contact that resulted in beneficial networking, news about people who needed help, so we could provide it.
+The expected treasures are mentioned – love of the family, health, and making it through another year without a major tragedy.
+But what is often heartwarming is to hear how grateful people are for something small done for them that really mattered: a suggestion that helped solve a problem; a contact that resulted in beneficial networking, news about people who needed help so that we could provide it.

-It’s all part of the family Christmas telling tradition.
+It’s all part of the family Christmas-telling tradition.